PaperFlux

 Temporary (current shell only):

-export OPENAI_API_KEY="sk-your-key" -
+export PAPERFLUX_OPENAI_API_KEY="sk-your-key" -

 Persistent for zsh (macOS default):

-echo 'export OPENAI_API_KEY="sk-your-key"' >> ~/.zshrc source ~/.zshrc -
+echo 'export PAPERFLUX_OPENAI_API_KEY="sk-your-key"' >> ~/.zshrc source ~/.zshrc -

 Using a